Kuldebar/The-Classical-World/README.md

 # Classical-World-Tech-Tree

-This mod approaches the remaking of the Classical World in UnCiv.
+This mod endeavors to reimagine the Classical World in UnCiv.

+- No advances beyond the Classical Era.
+- Starting at 8000 BCE with adjusted speed and research costs.
+- Robust Technology Tree offers flexibility but discourages "rushing" playstyle.
-No advances beyond the Classical Era.
-Starting at 8000 BCE with adjusted speed and research costs.
-Buildings have been added along with changes to unit promotions.
+- Buildings have been added along with changes to unit promotions.

 I have taken a modular approach to ensure the mod stays playable as it is being worked on.